fridalannerstrom/dogsitter/README.md

 8. **As a dog owner,** I want to feel confident that my dog is in safe hands, so I can relax knowing they are well cared for while I'm away.

 ## Wireframes
-Present wireframes of pages, detailing how they align with the goals and user stories.
+Wireframes were created using Adobe XD, with a strong focus on the user goals, business goals, and user stories.
+These wireframes serve as the foundation for the design and structure of the website.

 <details>
   <summary>📱 Click to view Mobile Wireframes</summary>